theMK2k/Media-Hoarder/DONE.md

 - [x] Side Navigation containing the filters can now be resized by the user
 - [x] Media property dialogs can now stack indefinitely on top of each other (e.g. actor on top of another actor on top of a director), filtering by the property is possible at any level
+- [x] Media item cards can now also be expanded if they are popped in from dialogs (e.g. series heatmap)

 ### Optimizations